 “This being human is a guest house.
 Every morning is a new arrival.
 A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor… Welcome and entertain them all.
 Treat each guest honorably.
 The dark thought, the shame, the malice, meet them at the door laughing, and invite them in.
 Be grateful for whoever comes, because each has been sent as a guide from beyond.”

 Depression is not a life sentence.
 It is simply a dance.

-This post is a partial transcript from my podcast, Light The F*ck up – Episode 24.
+This post is a partial transcript from my podcast, What Lights You Up – Episode 24.
 I invite you to enjoy the full episode and subscribe on Spotify or Apple!